 Recently InnoSer has teamed up with leading edge research groups from both academia and industrial partners which has led to a collaborative project to establish esophageal, gastric, lung, pancreas, liver and B cell lymphoma PDXO models.

-Subsequently, InnoSer will validate the PDXO model using in-vivo animal models to develop a fast and reliable screening model in the drug discovery and preclinical drug development chain.
+InnoSer is validating the PDXO model to develop a fast and reliable screening platform in the drug discovery and preclinical drug development chain.

 MD, PhD Marije Slingerland